|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 All Program Managers and Family Engagement Coordinators receive 40 hours of initial training from national staff, either in-person or virtually.
 Regional Coordinators help hire, train, and provide ongoing management, professional development, and programmatic support for Program Managers, Family Engagement Coordinators, and Tutors as needed.
 Local team members can be hired directly by schools/ districts, in partnership with a community partner of the school/ district’s preference, or directly by the national Future Forward team.
 Throughout the program, lessons and student progress are tracked through the online management platform and used to monitor progress and appropriate curriculum delivery.
 Regular observations are conducted and used along with student engagement and implementation monitoring data to provide ongoing support and professional development for tutors.

-*Assumes all part-time positions
+*Assumes part-time positions

-Staff computers/ technology, books, engagement incentives, supplies
+Staff computers/technology, books, subscriptions, family engagement events, incentives, supplies

 Research on Program Outcomes